dstaay/HPC-cse6220/README.md

 It implements the MDP logic, building on base code fround here: pushkar/ud820-proj

+Most of my code is in ValueIterationAgent.py and qlearningAgents.py

 To demonstrate output I have included a quick test of 300 learning trials, to run:

 >> py pacman.py -p PacmanQAgent -x 300 -n 310 -l smallGrid